The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 ## Ranked sandbox behavior

-Any mode internally labeled "competitive", which is communicated through the "Ranked" term in the mode name automatically adjusts the sandbox on the map that the mode is played on.
-All the item spawners in Ranked modes have the "Static Selection" property forcefully Enabled, which means the "Class" property is ignored, and the Weapon/Equipment/Grenade/Vehicle set on the spawner will only spawn that item instead of rotating from the item options in the Class.
+Any official "Ranked" mode automatically adjusts the sandbox on the map so that all item spawners have the "Static Selection" property forcefully Enabled.
+This results in the "Class" property being ignored, and the Weapon/Equipment/Grenade/Vehicle set on the spawner only spawning that item instead of picking by random from the item options in the selected Class.

 {% hint style="info" %}
-A Weapon Rack with the following properties:
+A Weapon Rack with the following properties will spawn a BR75 in Ranked modes, and a CQS48 Bulldog or Heatwave in non-Ranked modes:
 * Weapon: BR75
 * Static Selection: Disabled
-* Class: Shotgun
-will spawn a BR75 in Ranked modes, and a CQS48 Bulldog or Heatwave in non-Ranked modes.
-{% endhint %}
+* Class: Shotgun{% endhint %}

 ## Standard spawners